operations-project/operations/docs/SITE-MANAGER.md

 Site Manager can control the config, state, and fields of connected sites.

+Site Manager can remotely sign into Drupal sites, allowing admins to connect directly to client sites without needing a password or Drush.

+## Drupal Operations Experience Platform

+This project is a part of the [Drupal Operations Platform](https://www.drupal.org/project/operations), the Ops Dashboard built in Drupal.

+For all issues, development, and more information, see https://www.drupal.org/project/operations

 ## Usage

 Site Manager provides a content entity called "Site".
 It is basically a CMS